{{org_field_logo}}

 4.1 Understanding Head Lice and Nits

-Head lice are small, wingless insects that live on the human scalp and feed on blood.
-Nits are the eggs laid by lice.
-While not dangerous, they spread through direct head-to-head contact and can cause itching and irritation.
-Head lice are not a sign of poor hygiene and can affect anyone.
-Our policy is based on education, sensitivity, and prompt action to minimise spread.
+Head lice are small insects that live on the scalp and feed on blood.
+Nits are the eggs or empty egg cases attached to the hair.
+Head lice are spread mainly through direct head-to-head contact.
+They are not a sign of poor hygiene and can affect anyone.
+The presence of nits alone does not confirm an active infestation; active head lice infestation is confirmed by finding live lice.
+Our approach is based on dignity, evidence-based practice, consent, and prompt support to reduce discomfort and limit onward spread.

 4.2 Identification and Observations